haseebanwar/create-react-pkg/README.md

 ## Customization

 Create React Package uses Rollup, Babel, Jest, and ESLint under the hood.
-These tools are pre-configured and the default configuration is enogh for most packages but you can customize them to your needs.
+These tools are pre-configured and the default configuration is enough for most packages but you can customize them to your needs.

 Create a file called `crp.config.js` at the root of your project like so: